Clouder7Source/vtiger/README.md

 #### Update last modified date when a comment is added

-1. Create a new comment workflow
+1. Create a new comment workflow.
+With empty conditions.
 2. In Task section add a "Invoke Custom Function" action
 3. Register a title and select "Update last modified date when a comment is added"